DavidQuong/vrc-ladder/README.md

 9) The rest of the settings can be left at their defaults

+Note that these instructions only apply for uploading the debug build to AWS.
+Running the production build requires setting up a database, then configuring the application to communicate with said database

 #### Citations:
 - src\main\java\ca\sfu\cmpt373\alpha\vrctextui\Menu.java: Idea based on design from Summer 2016 CMPT213 As0.
 - https://sparktutorials.github.io/2015/04/03/spark-lombok-jackson-reduce-boilerplate.html for dataToJSON method in RestDriver
 - src\test\java\ca\sfu\cmpt373\alpha\vrcladder\ladder\LadderTest.java:  Got way to get a sublist from http://beginnersbook.com/2013/12/how-to-get-sublist-of-an-arraylist-with-example/
 - src\test\java\ca\sfu\cmpt373\alpha\vrcladder\ladder\LadderTest.java:  Conversion from List to Array obtained from http://stackoverflow.com/questions/9572795/convert-list-to-array-in-java
 - src\test\java\ca\sfu\cmpt373\alpha\vrcladder\ladder\LadderMethodsTest.java: generatePermutations() implementation from: http://stackoverflow.com/questions/10305153/generating-all-possible-permutations-of-a-list-recursively
+- build-configurations\debug-config.gradle and production-config.gradle: generating resource properties file from Craig Trader: http://stackoverflow.com/questions/33020069/how-to-get-version-attribute-from-a-gradle-build-to-be-included-in-runtime-swing

 #### Directory Structure Explanation
 backend<br />